World 1871 CE

 Global trade has continued to expand.
 The advent of steamships is making long-distance transport speedier and less expensive.
 The construction of the Suez Canal has helped link European nations with their growing interests in the Indian and Pacific Oceans, and strengthened their military capabilities of those regions.
 North America has seen the European-offshoot societies of the USA and Canada reach the Pacific, enabling them (mainly the USA) to flex their commercial and political muscles in that ocean.

 Growing industrialization has given Western nations a sharper appetite for overseas commodities, as well stimulating an aggressive drive for overseas markets.
 No part of the world is immune from it.

 Western adventurism, whether in its commercial, missionary, military or political dimensions (or a combination of all four).
 Few local societies have an effective answer to this entirely new kind of challenge.
 They suffer the consequences in disease, social dislocation, political destabilization and growing economic and political dependence on the West.

 It is facile to paint too gloomy a picture of these developments.
 Expanding trade and wealth brings benefits to many local groups, enabling them to seize economic opportunities well beyond the gift of traditional agricultural societies.
 Continuing advances in Western science mean that Europeans and Americans bring with them the most effective health care on the planet.
-Western values, especially as practised by many missionaries, involves a greater respect for women than found in many non-Western countries, and a more inclusive attitude to education and opportunity.
+Western values, especially as practiced by many missionaries, involves a greater respect for women than found in many non-Western countries, and a more inclusive attitude to education and opportunity.